alonzi/monte-carlo/README.md

 As original seen widely on Let's Make a Deal

 ## Should You Switch?
+This is the question Hussain put to us and now I put to you.
+I would like everyone to take two minutes in pairs to discuss and decide on the best course of action.
+On the chance you are familar with this problem please defer to your partner.

 ## Hussain's Reaction
 ![](https://github.com/alonzi/monte-carlo/blob/f9434adeb8b6f831f80ab1db36c499bcb094d93d/images/disappointed.jpg) Muhammad Sarim Akhtar